Wrapper-Offline/Wrapper-Offline/README.md

 # Wrapper: Secluded
 Wrapper: Secluded is a GoAnimate Server Emulator that runs on your own computer.
-It's like Wrapper: Offline, but without the little kids using it.
+It's like Wrapper: Offline but without the little kids using it.

 ## Running / Installation
 Open a terminal window and run this: